Mikejo5000/vsts-docs-pr/docs/boards/work-items/about-work-items.md

 - From Test Manager or the web portal, you can [create test cases that automatically link to a user story or product backlog item](../../test/create-test-cases.md).
 - You can create bugs from the web portal, Visual Studio, or when [testing with Microsoft Test Manager](https://msdn.microsoft.com/library/dd286731.aspx).

-For an overview of all clients that connect to your project, see [Tools and clients that connect to VSTS and TFS](../../user-guide/tools.md).
+For an overview of all clients that connect to your project, see [Tools and clients that connect to Azure Boards and TFS](../../user-guide/tools.md).

 ## Try this next